eosswedenorg/thalos/docs/messages.md

 ## Types

-### HearthBeat
+### HeartBeat

-Heartbeat messages are posted to the hearthbeat channel periodically.
+Heartbeat messages are posted to the heartbeat channel periodically.

 | Field                      | Datatype | Description                                 |
 | -------------------------- | -------- | ------------------------------------------- |